-To begin your exploration of Revelstoke’s history, start at Revelstoke Museum and Archives, where you can spend an hour learning about the origins of the community and discovering the impact of avalanches in this region in the stunning new “Land of Thundering Snow” exhibit which tells the story of Canada’s most deadly avalanche and marvel at Revelstoke’s ski pioneers in the “First Tracks” exhibit.
+To begin your exploration of Revelstoke’s history, start at Revelstoke Museum and Archives, where you can spend an hour learning about the origins of the community.
+Discover the impact of avalanches in this region in the stunning “Land of Thundering Snow” exhibit which tells the story of Canada’s most deadly avalanche and marvel at Revelstoke’s ski pioneers in the “First Tracks” exhibit.
 Does your family have early connections to Revelstoke?
 Talk to the knowledgeable archives staff to explore your roots.
-Pick up a copy of the Heritage Walking Tour brochure for a self-guided tour of the city.
 After your museum tour, enjoy a leisurely stroll through the beautiful Heritage Garden (one of the best spots in town for a picnic lunch).
 Check out the museum’s events for fun ways to learn about the , during the summer months they run heritage walks downtown on Tuesdays and cemetery talks every other Wednesday.
 In the winter months, you can learn over lunch with their brown bag history talks.- they’re well worth an hour of your time!

 Itinerary Suggestions By: Cathy English (Curator, Revelstoke Museum & Archives)